 When failures that are not life-threatening are identified, the GHA will send the owner and the family a written notification of the inspection results.
-The written notice will state that the re-inspection will
+The written notice will state that the reinspection will occur within 30 days, without a GHA approved extension.
+The owner must contact GHA when the unit is ready for re-inspection within the 30 day time requirement.